 What is the significant value for money risk?

+Financial resilience

-What arrangements did the risk affect?
-What did we do?
-Financial resilience The Council is operating in a challenging financial environment with reduced income and increased costs pressures as a result of Covid-19.
-The Council had estimated this increased financial pressure to be £6.1 million for the initial 6 month period; however given the unprecedented circumstances there was significant uncertainty surrounding the type and duration of social distancing measures that will be in place as a result of Covid-19, and the resulting financial impact this has on the Council.
-The September 2019 Medium Term Financial Strategy (MTFS) identified £1.9 million of Financial Security targets to be achieved by 2022/23; as well as an additional increase of the saving targets of £135,000 which is yet to be identified (effectively a budget gap).
+The Council is operating in a challenging financial environment with reduced income and increased costs pressures as a result of Covid-19.
+The Council had estimated this increased financial pressure to be £6.1 million for the initial 6 month period of Covid; However given the unprecedented circumstances there was significant uncertainty surrounding the type and duration of social distancing measures that will be in place as a result of Covid-19, and the resulting financial impact this has on the Council.

+The September 2019 Medium Term Financial Strategy (MTFS), identified £1.9 million of Financial Security targets to be achieved by 2022/23; as well as an additional increase of the saving targets of £135,000 which was yet to be identified (effectively a budget gap).
 Delivery of the Financial Security Targets is critical for the Council to sustainably deploy its resources in the medium term.
-This represents a significant risk to the Council has a lower level of reserves available to it compared to other local authorities in Hertfordshire.
+This represents a significant risk to the Council's overall financial resilience.

+Stevenage Borough Council has a lower level of reserves available to it compared to other local authorities in Hertfordshire.
 This is due to the Council's planned use of resources over the medium term as set out in their MTFS.
 The Council risk assesses its required minimum level of reserves for both the general fund and the housing revenue account.
-Deploying resources in a sustainable manner.
-To address this risk, we engaged specialist support from EY's Strategy and Transactions team to work with the audit team in reviewing, challenging and exercising appropriate professional scepticism on the Council's medium-term financial strategy, including: Identification of the key assumptions contained in the medium-term financial plan and the reasonableness of the basis of these; Reviewed the Council's stress testing of these assumptions; sensitivity analysis and mitigating actions.
-Developed an understanding of how the Council identifies its budget gaps and risk mitigations; Stress tested the Council's financial resilience and adequacy of available reserves and balances before and in light of Covid-19.
-Assessed the Council's track record on delivering savings and the robustness of its future savings plans.
-Reviewed the process by which the Council risk assesses its minimum required level of reserves.

 The Council will be revisiting its budget and MTFS assumptions in light of Covid-19.
-The Council's revised MTFS will be presented at the June 2020 Executive meeting.
+The Council's revised MTFS was presented at the June 2020 Executive meeting.